© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Dalrhiw Lead Mine is a scheduled monument protected by Cadw under reference BR231.
 View the official record →

-Dalrhiw Lead Mine is a post-medieval and modern industrial lead mine located in Breconshire, Wales, reflecting the significant mining activity that characterised the region from the seventeenth century onwards.
+Dalrhiw Lead Mine is a post-medieval and modern industrial lead mine located in Breconshire, Wales, and is registered as a scheduled ancient monument under Cadw reference BR231.
 It is designated a Scheduled Ancient Monument by Cadw under reference BR231.

 Dalrhiw Lead Mine dates from the post medieval/modern period, and is classified as a lead mine.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Dalrhiw Lead Mine is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is BR231.